'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

 One thing that remains unclear: where this dispute goes from here, now that Trump has signed the executive order ending the practice of family separations, but maintaining a vow "to rigorously enforce our immigration laws."

 Under the terms of the order, authorities instead will detain — and if necessary, house — migrant families together as they await processing.
-It appears, however, that Trump's move is likely to run afoul of a court order known as the Flores settlement, which prevents the detention of migrant children for more than 20 days.
+It appears, however, that Trump's move is likely to run afoul of a court order that prevents the detention of migrant children with their parents for more than 20 days.

 Wednesday's dust-up remains keenly relevant to the fates of the 2,342 children taken from their parents and guardians since early May.
 And if Trump's decision does hit a legal snag, as some believe, the dispute may portend still more friction in the future between airlines and the federal government.